Humayun: Kandahar and onward

 After these events, Humayun planned an expedition into Kashmir, where a brief Mughal rule under Haidar Mirza had ended two years earlier, but opposition from his advisors forced him to return to Kabul in December 1553.
-Throughout these struggles in Afghanistan, Humayun’s position was strongly supported by Bairam Khan, who managed Kandahar as a secure base.
+Throughout these struggles in Afghanistan, Humayun's position was strongly supported by Bairam Khan, who managed Kandahar as a secure base.
 By 1554, Bairam Khan left Kandahar to join Humayun as he prepared for an Indian campaign.
 At that time, Humayun had firm control over Kandahar, Kabul, and Ghazni, and with his brothers out of the picture, no rival threatened his throne.
-When news arrived of Islam Shah’s death and of widespread chaos in India marked by the rule of the young Firuz and civil war among the Afghans—Humayun realized it was time to make another bid for the throne of Delhi.
+When news arrived of Islam Shah's death and of widespread chaos in India marked by the rule of the young Firuz and civil war among the Afghans—Humayun realized it was time to make another bid for the throne of Delhi.

 Restoration of the Mughal Empire

 Humayun receiving the head of his opponent, Qaracha Khan.

-An image from an album commissioned by Shah Jahan shows Humayun sitting beneath a tree in his garden in India.

 Humayun gathered a vast army and attempted the challenging task of retaking the throne in Delhi.
-Due to the Safavid role in Humayun's army, the vast majority of the soldiers were of the Shi’a faith.
+Due to the Safavid role in Humayun's army, the vast majority of the soldiers were of the Shi'a faith.
 As one Shaikh Ahmad described to Humayun, "My king, I see the whole of your army are Rafizi...
 Everywhere the names of your soldiers are of this kind.
 I find they are all Yar Ali or Kashfi Ali or Haider Ali and I have, not found a single man bearing the names of the other Companions."
 Humayun placed the army under the leadership of Bairam Khan, a wise move given Humayun's record of military ineptitude, and it turned out to be prescient as Bairam proved himself a great tactician.

 Bairam Khan led the army through the Punjab virtually unopposed.
 The only major battle faced by Humayun's armies was against Sikandar Shah Suri in Sirhind, where Bairam Khan employed a tactic whereby he engaged his enemy in open battle but then retreated quickly in apparent fear.
 When the enemy followed after them, they were surprised by entrenched defensive positions and were easily annihilated.
 At the Battle of Sirhind on 22 June 1555, the armies of Sikandar Shah Suri were decisively defeated and the Mughal Empire was reestablished.

 After Sirhind fell, most towns and villages chose to welcome the invading army as it made its way to the capital Delhi.
 On 23 July 1555, Humayun once again sat on Babur's throne in Delhi.